enfermero-dev/landing_venta/readme.md

 # Landing page: AstroMart

-Spotify clon, an exercise of HTML + CSS.
+A landing page for an space agency exercise on HTML5 + CSS.

 ## Description